one catalyst expression

 “Everyone is colonized by something,” someone said after the first performance.
 Yes - that.
 I see colonization as history and also as metaphor for all the things that keep us small and boxed into fears, without us seeing what they are.

+Now I am a performance artist and I facilitate workshops to speak louder than your fear.
+Give the speech, Write the blog.
+Embody who you are.
 I believe we each need a catalyst expression to dismantle structures, visible and invisible, historical and emotional, that keep systemic inequalities alive and keep marginalized people unseen.
-I believe the revolution begins by expressing and embodying our true nature, one by one, together.
+The revolution begins by expressing and embodying our true nature, one by one, together.
 May all of us, especially women of color, live our vulnerable intuitive disruptive power.
 Aagé chalo, let us go.

 PHOTOS: GENEVIEVE RUSSEL